bdamon/MuscleDTI_Toolbox/README.md

 * Help answer questions for people on open Issues.
 * Offer to help mentor another member of the community on how to use the MuscleDTI_Toolbox or contribute to the project.

+### D. Bugs, Features, Etc.
+Experiencing a bug?
+Have an idea?
+Please submit a bug report or feature request [here](https://github.com/bdamon/MuscleDTI_Toolbox/tree/master/Issues).
+You can also see a list of our planned feature additions/upgrades [here](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/Issues/Planned-Upgrades.md).

 Lastly, please be aware of and commit to following the [Code of Conduct](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/CODE%20OF%20CONDUCT.md).

 ## 8. Other Resources